cheblin/PrimitiveCollections/README.md

 * **Blazing Fast Performance:**  Say goodbye to boxing and unboxing overhead!
 Experience significantly faster execution speeds and lower latency, especially in performance-critical loops and algorithms.
 * **Extreme Memory Efficiency:** Store primitives directly in memory, drastically reducing memory footprint.
 This translates to less RAM usage, improved cache utilization, and the ability to handle larger datasets.
 * **Comprehensive Primitive Support, Including Advanced Types:**  Supports all standard Java primitive types (`byte`, `short`, `int`, `long`, `float`, `double`, `char`, `boolean`).
 Furthermore, it provides specialized collections for **unsigned** primitives (e.g., `UByteList`, `UIntMap`) and **nullable** primitives (e.g., `IntNullList`, `LongSet`), catering to advanced use cases where these types are essential.
-* **Revolutionary Garbage-Collection Friendly Iteration:**  Our innovative `token`-based iterator protocol eliminates *all* heap garbage generation during iteration.
+* **Garbage-Collection Friendly Iteration:**  Our `token`-based iterator protocol eliminates *all* heap garbage generation during iteration.
 Unlike traditional iterators that create new objects for each element, our token-based approach minimizes GC pressure, leading to smoother, more responsive applications, particularly under heavy load.
 * **Flexible and Familiar Collection Types:** Provides optimized Lists, Sets, and Maps for each primitive type.
 The API design closely mirrors the familiar Java Collections Framework, making adoption straightforward and reducing the learning curve.
 * **Read-Only (R) and Read-Write (RW) Interfaces for Enhanced Safety:** Offers a clear separation between read-only and mutable operations through `R` and `RW` interfaces.
 This promotes immutability where desired, enhances code clarity, and prevents accidental modifications, leading to more robust and predictable applications.
 * **Seamless Integration and Dynamic Type Safety:** Designed to integrate smoothly with existing Java code.
 Collections can be used in a type-safe manner and can interoperate with generic collections when necessary, providing flexibility without sacrificing safety.